 Lesson 3 - Picots

-Lesson 4 - Basic Picot Join (a.k.a up or upwards join)
+Lesson 4 - Basic Picot Join (a.k.a up, upwards or shuttle join)

 Lesson 5 - Read patterns